 This adds incentive for home gardeners, for there is no comparison between the flavor of just-picked and store-bought sugar snaps.
 In any case, do not store them more than a few days in the refrigerator.

-More from our magazine: A Warm Welcome For Broccoli's Cousin
+More from our magazine: A Simple Dinner in a Package

 I snap off the stem tip, but string only large sugar snaps.
 This should be done after they are boiled or steamed.